-A Walk-Thru is like a GPS in that it takes users through an online process step-by-step all the way from the beginning to their desired end.
-Each Walk-Thru will contain the necessary steps to take the user through a business process.
+A Walk-Thru is like a GPS for your website or application in that it takes users through an online process step-by-step all the way from the beginning of a process to their desired end.
+Each Walk-Thru contains the necessary steps to guide the user through a business process.

 Build a Basic Walk-Thru

-When creating a Walk-Thru, first add all the steps from A to Z to guiding the user through the process.
+When creating a Walk-Thru, first add all the required steps to guide the user through the process.
 We refer to this as the Walk-Thru “skeleton.”
 Check out Enhance your Walk-Thru using Super Steps and Best Practices for Building Walk-Thrus once you’ve completed your skeleton.

 Create A New Walk-Thru

 - Open the WalkMe Editor